Skip to Content

 New feature: Copy a ready-to-use OTLP ingest URL with your token

 You can now copy a complete OTLP ingest URL with your integration token already filled in, from both the pipeline source view and the integration card menu.
-The token is fetched on demand when you copy, so you can paste the URL directly into an OpenTelemetry agent configuration.
+The token is fetched on demand when you copy so that you can paste the URL directly into an OpenTelemetry agent configuration.
 Retrieving the token in clear text requires the Edit integration permission and is recorded in the audit log as a security event.

 New feature: Time range picker on the integrations page